beigeworm/PicoLogger-Hardware-Keylogger/README.md

 - Serial control
 - Webserver to display results, payload management and settings management.
 - Multi keypress handling for key combinations
-- WiFi ON/OFF serial control (Pico-W only)
+- WiFi ON/OFF serial control (Pico W &amp; Pico 2 W only)
 - Run Bad-USB payloads on boot
-- Create, run, edit and delete Bad-USB payloads using the webserver (Pico-W only)
+- Create, run, edit and delete Bad-USB payloads using the webserver (Pico W Pico 2 W only)
 - Change wifi settings and others

 **COMPONENT LIST**
-1. A Raspberry Pi Pico OR Pico-W (RP2040 chip)
+1. A Raspberry Pi Pico, Pico W, Pi Pico 2, or Pi Pico 2 W
 2. USB-A female port
-3. Thin gauge wire
+3. Thin gauge wire (22awg solid copper core wire is good)

 **SETUP** (easy method)
+1. Hold down the `BOOTSEL` button on your Pico or Pico W
-1. Connect your Pico or Pico-W to your computer via USB
+1. Connect your Pico or Pico W to your computer via USB
-2. A new drive `RPI-UF2` should appear
+2. A new drive named something like `RPI-UF2` should appear
 3. Copy the .uf2 file from the `UF2` folder for your specific Pico to the `RPI-UF2` drive
 4. The Pico should now restart as a picologger!